Tr1Fecta-7/Tr1Fecta-7/README.md

 #### 📫 How to Reach Me

-You can connect with me on LinkedIn: [Jalil Faquiri](https://www.linkedin.com/in/jalilkhan-faquiri)
+You can connect with me on LinkedIn: [Jalilkhan Faquiri](https://www.linkedin.com/in/jalilkhan-faquiri)
 Feel free to reach out to me on Twitter: [@FectaTr1](https://twitter.com/FectaTr1)

 #### 🤝 Open for Collaboration